 Canada and the Global Fund to Fight AIDS, Tuberculosis and Malaria

-The Global Fund to Fight AIDS, Tuberculosis and Malaria was created by the international community in 2002 to dramatically increase resources to fight three of the world’s most devastating diseases: HIV/AIDS, tuberculosis and malaria.
+The Global Fund to Fight AIDS, Tuberculosis and Malaria was created by the international community in 2002 to dramatically increase resources to fight 3 of the world's most devastating diseases: HIV/AIDS, tuberculosis and malaria.

-The Global Fund is a partnership between governments, civil society, the private sector and people affected by the diseases.
-The Global Fund supports large-scale prevention, treatment and care programs run by local experts in countries and communities most in need.
+The Global Fund is a partnership between governments, civil society, the private sector and people affected by the diseases to support large-scale prevention, treatment and care programs run by local experts in countries and communities most in need.
 The Global Fund takes a country-led approach, with national governments and local organizations leading program design and implementation.

 Since 2002, the Global Fund has saved an estimated 44 million lives.

-But, in 2017, tuberculosis killed 1.6 million people, including 300,000 people with HIV, and it is estimated that 10 million people fell ill with the disease.
-Also in 2017, there were 219 million cases of malaria resulting in 438,000 deaths and, in 2016, nearly 1 million people died of HIV-related illnesses; and 1.7 million people became newly infected with HIV.
+But, in 2019, tuberculosis killed 1.4 million people, including 208,000 people with HIV, and it is estimated that 10 million people fell ill with the disease.
+Also that year, 229 million people contracted malaria, resulting in 409,000 deaths; nearly 690,000 people died of HIV-related illnesses; and 1.7 million people became newly infected with HIV.

-Most at risk are women and girls, and key and vulnerable populations like men-who-have sex-with-men, drug users, sex workers, transgender people and those who live in poverty are most at risk.
-Human rights barriers prevent millions of people from accessing prevention, treatment and care.
-Stigma, discrimination, gender inequality, violence, harmful social norms are also denying the most vulnerable people access to the health care they need.
+Most at risk are women and girls, and key and vulnerable populations, such as men who have sex with men, drug users, sex workers and transgender people, and those who live in poverty.
+Barriers to human rights prevent millions of people from accessing prevention, treatment and care.
+Stigma, discrimination, gender inequality, violence and harmful social norms are also denying the most vulnerable people to be able to access to the health care they need.

 Canada's support for the Global Fund

 Canada has supported the Global Fund since its inception and is its seventh-largest donor.
 Canada has also been a consistently strong voice on the Global Fund board.